davideme/patterns/README.md

 #### Typing Discipline

-The typing discipline of a programming language pertains to the rules used by a compiler to associate a type with a value.
-The following table compares the typing disciplines of various imperative programming languages, based on technical documentation and scholarly articles.

 | Language/Typing | Duck/Nominative/Structural      | Manifest/Inferred           |
 | --------------- | ------------------------------- | --------------------------- |
 | JavaScript      | Duck [^27]                      | Inferred [^28]              |